JLLeitschuh/automated-disclosure/README.md

 This project leverages a few bits of infrastructure to operate.
  - A GitHub account dedicated as a disclosure bot. (eg. [@JLLeitschuh-disclosure-bot](https://github.com/JLLeitschuh-disclosure-bot))
+   - This account must have 2FA setup using OTP.
+This bot will be interfacing with security advisories.
+2FA is requited on this account.
  - A GitHub Repository for disclosures (eg. https://github.com/JLLeitschuh/security-research)

 ### Infrastructure